LMLAus/STAT1006/README.md

-# STAT1006
+# STAT1006 Regression and Non-Parametric Inference plus R and RMarkdown cheat sheet
-All Cheat Sheets for STAT1006 Non-Parametric Inference and Regression plus R and RMarkdown cheat sheet
+All Cheat Sheets for STAT1006 Regression and Non-Parametric Inference plus R and RMarkdown cheat sheet

 Author:     Lisa Luff